 By using positive adoption language, we help abolish the myth society has perpetuated that adoption is a second best or lesser alternative.

 If you stop and think about what you’re saying, positive adoption language is just common sense.
 For example, consider the terms, “real parent” and “real family.”
 These terms imply that an adopted child is not a real part of their adoptive family.

 When talking about adoption, “give up” or “give away” can slip out of our mouths almost unnoticed.
-But do these phrases accurately describe what takes place when a birthmother puts her baby up for adoption?
+But do these phrases accurately describe what takes place when a mother puts her baby up for adoption?
 Of course not — no one who has carried a baby for nine months can cavalierly “give away” that child.
-Much heart-wrenching thought and soul searching goes into a birthmother’s decision to choose adoption for her baby.
+Much heart-wrenching thought and soul-searching goes into a mother’s decision to choose adoption for her baby.
 Yes, birthparents might legally give up their parental rights, but they certainly do not give up on their child or give up loving them.
 Saying they “gave up” their child for adoption is like saying the birthparents made the wrong choice.
 In fact, in choosing adoption, the birthparents made a strong and selfless choice by putting the needs of their child ahead of themselves.

 Instead of contributing to the use of these outdated and hurtful terms, those of us touched by adoption can change the world for the better by using positive adoption language.
 We may have to go through a period of retraining our minds and hearts while we carefully choose the words we use to describe adoption.
 We also may need to gently correct and educate our family, friends, and coworkers.

 |Real Parent or Natural Parent||Birth Parent, First Parent, or Biological Parent|

 |Give Up for Adoption||Place for Adoption, Create an Adoption Plan, Choose Adoption, Choose an Adoptive Family|